lightlace/cpp-docs.de-de/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parameter

 *n*<br/>
-[in] Gibt den horizontalen Offset des der gruppenbeschriftung an.
+in Gibt den horizontalen Offset der Gruppen Beschriftung an.

-##  <a name="setgroupcaptionvertoffset"></a>  CMFCTasksPane::SetGroupCaptionVertOffset
+##  <a name="setgroupcaptionvertoffset"></a>Cmfctaskspane:: setgroupcaptionverchanset

 Legt den vertikalen Offset einer Gruppenbeschriftung fest.